Add your event submission form to your site and approve submitted events

 The colors of the submitted events correspond to the colors of the Submitted subcalendars in the calendar list, making it easy for you to see what categories of events site visitors have submitted.

 The submitter's name and email address appear in Submitter fields in the form but will not appear on the published calendar.
-You can modify the event description, location, or notes to provide more details, include a map link, or otherwise meet your website standards.
+You can modify the event title, location, or description to provide more details, include a map link, or otherwise meet your website standards.

 For example, because the submitter chose the category Classical Music in the event submission form, the Bach concert belongs to the Classical Music calendar's Submitted subcalendar (Events calendar > Classical Music > Submitted in the picture above).